FrancisBaileyH/Lunar-Solar-Calendar/README.md

 # Lunar-Solar-Calendar
 A lunar solar calendar for the iPhone created by a group of college students.
 This application allows you to view Lunar Rise/Set, Solar Rise/Set, Lunar Phase Info, and Eclipse times for a period between 1 AD. and 5399 AD.
-We used the Swiss Ephemeris library by Astro Dienst, allowing you to view all of this data, offline, in the palm of your hand.
+We used the Swiss Ephemeris, allowing you to view all of this data, offline, in the palm of your hand.

 <img src="http://i.imgur.com/fD8jVoZ.png"  height=500 />
 <img src="http://i.imgur.com/gXnhQ16.png"  height=500 />